Entries at the cutting edge of agricultural technology will line up before the judges in the prestigious Henty Machine of the Year Award.

 Judging criteria includes the machine’s purpose and suitability, scope of application, construction, ease of maintenance and service, ease of operation and adjustment, availability of parts and overall value for money.

-HMFD director Nigel Scheetz said the award was open to all machines on site released into the Australian market in the previous 12 months.
+HMFD deputy chairman Nigel Scheetz said the award was open to all machines on site released into the Australian market in the previous 12 months.

 “A win at Henty gives the entrant valuable exposure for their product,’’ Mr Scheetz said.

-An additional accolade is the Greater Hume Shire Award for the best new Australian designed and manufactured machine.
+An additional accolade is the Greater Hume Council Award for the best new Australian designed and manufactured machine.

 Machine of the Year entries include: